volker-raschek/reposilite-charts/README.md

 > [!WARNING]
 > Configurations of `ignoreDifferences` always refer to the determination of a drift and whether a possible sync is
 > necessary.
-The selected attributes are only ignored in deployment if `RespectIgnoreDifferences=true` has been defined.
+If the selected attributes should also be ignored in deployment afterwards, define
-> Further information can be found in the ArgoCD
+> `RespectIgnoreDifferences=true` in your `Application` resource.
+Further information can be found in the ArgoCD
 > [documentation](https://argo-cd.readthedocs.io/en/latest/user-guide/sync-options/#respect-ignore-differences-configs).

 ```diff